Heart Failure Symptoms, Early Signs, and Stages of Progression

 Signs and symptoms of heart failure vary in type and severity.
 Some of the common signs include shortness of breath, swelling in the legs, ankles, and abdomen, and feelings of fatigue when you are active.

-People with heart failure might also notice they need to get up more and urinate during the night.
-They may have irregular heartbeats or a dry, hacking cough.
-Weight gain can occur, as well.
-Sometimes the symptoms are mild or they could vanish entirely.
+Sometimes the heart failure symptoms are mild or they could vanish entirely.
 It is important to note that this doesn’t mean that you no longer have heart failure.
 They may vanish for a time and then return.

 For most patients, heart failure will continue to worsen.
 After a diagnosis, make your doctor aware of any changes to your symptoms.